xcsp3team/PyCSP3-models/simple-data-problems/CSP/Bibd/README.md

 ## Model(s)

-A model can be found in this [GitHub page](https://github.com/xcsp3team/pycsp3/blob/master/problems/csp/academic/Bibd.py).
+There are two variants:
-There are a main variant and another one (called aux) with auxiliary variables.
+ - a main variant
+ - another one (called aux) with auxiliary variables.

 You can also find a step-by-step modeling process in this [Jupyter notebook](https://pycsp.org/documentation/models/CSP/Bibd/).